8. Standing Required (Formerly Academic Regulation 7)

 i.
 Appeal of Suspension or Dismissal

-(i) Appeals will be considered in the case of serious illness, personal/family emergency, or unforeseeable adverse situation.
-This is done by filling out the Academic Suspension or Dismissal Appeal form as well as providing evidence of the exceptional circumstance(s).
+(i) Appeals will be considered in the case of extenuating circumstances such as serious illness, personal/family emergency, or unforeseeable adverse situation.
+This is done by filling out the appropriate form as well as providing evidence of the extenuating circumstance(s).

-(ii) Appeals must be received within thirty calendar days of notification by a suspension or dismissal letter from the Office of the Registrar.
+(ii) Appeals must be received within thirty (30) calendar days from the date of notification by a suspension or dismissal letter issued by Enrolment Services.
 Appeals are submitted through the Academic Advising Office of the Faculty in which the student is registered.

 (iii) Appeals are evaluated by the Suspension and Dismissal Appeal Committee within the appropriate Faculty.

-(iv) If possible, within thirty days of receiving any appeal, the Committee shall render and communicate its decision to the student through the student's Academic Advising Office.
+(iv) Within thirty (30) working days of receiving any appeal, the Committee shall render and communicate its decision to the student through the student's Dean or designate.
 The decision of the Suspension and Dismissal Appeal Committee is final.

 j.
 Admission after Dismissal